raduionita/project-chimera/README.md

 - context: opengl stereo + debug flags

-- most pointers should be wrapped by a smart pointer object
+- `uix` most pointers should be wrapped by a smart pointer object

 - surface != panel // need something above (or just use widget) // panel for controls // surface for opengl
 - throw exception on windows create failed + loop + try + fatal or warning // where to use them